Interacting topological quantum chemistry of Mott atomic limits: Green's functions

 In analogy to the discussion in Sec.~\ref{sec:G1}, the collection of all the expectation values~\eqref{eq:G2q explicit} can be recast into a matrix, indicated as $\Gt(\omega, \vec{q})$.
 For each value of momentum $\vec{q}$, we define $\{(\alpha, \beta,\vec{u}),(\gamma, \delta,\vec{v})\}$ as compact indices for $\Gt(\omega, \vec{q})$.
 This corresponds to considering the two electronic creation (annihilation) operators as a single operator, and the Green's function can be seen as a matrix with entries

 where we defined

 We dub the matrix $\Gt(\omega=0, \vec{q})$ with entries defined in Eq.~\eqref{eq:G2 with O operators} the \textit{two-particle radius confined Green's function}, which is the central object for the classification of MAL states presented in this work.
 In the following, we refer to $\Gt(\omega=0, \vec{q})$ as $\Gt(\vec{q})$ -- or simply $\Gt$ when all the $\vec{q}$ sectors are considered-- for compactness.
+We note that for bosonic correlation functions, there can be an order-of-limits ambiguity with respect to taking the limits $\omega\to0$ and $\vec{q}\to0$.
+In our computations we always perform the $\omega\to0$ limit first by setting $\omega=0$ from the start.
 Since Eq.~\eqref{eq:G2 with O operators} depends on a single momentum $\bm{q}$, the number of its eigenvalues scales linearly with the system size.
 Hence, by diagonalizing the matrix $\Gt(\vec{q})$ at each $\vec{q}$, one obtains a set of eigenvalues that can be interpreted as a ``band structure'' of $\Gt$.
 Each eigenstate $v^{\xi}_{\vec{q}(\alpha\beta\vec{u})}$ of the matrix $\Gt$ can now naturally be used to define a two-particle operator

 which we will refer to as an eigenstate of $\Gt$.
 After diagonalizing $\Gt$, we consider its inverse spectrum rather than the original set of eigenvalues, in analogy to the approach used to analyze $\Go$ and such that the resulting eigenvalues can be expressed in units of energy.